Recoskie/JDasm/docs/Machine.md

 <br />

 There are two 8 bit ADD operations.
-The other ADD operation ADD's, and stores the result at a memory location.
+The other ADD operation ADD's and stores the result at a memory location.
 This is ADD operation code 00.

 <br />